-Provide a mix of widely available low interest loans, council tax rebates and grants which will make low carbon choices possible for all.
-The poorest households must be prioritised for assistance to eliminate fuel poverty by 2016.
+The Scottish Government should provide a mix of widely available incentives such as low or zero interest loans, tax incentives and grants which will make low carbon choices possible for all.
+The poorest households must be prioritised for assistance to eliminate fuel poverty.

 5. New service offerings, products and packages for retrofit.

-Stimulate the market to provide innovative advice services on whole-house retrofit, and one-stop shop services for installing and financing home energy improvements.
+Stimulate the market through incentives, support, and demonstrations to provide innovative advice, design and build services on whole-house retrofit.
+This would include one-stop shop services for advice, financing and installing quality-assured home energy improvements including redress mechanisms for when things go wrong.
 This will support a new industry around low carbon homes, building expertise, skills and quality for Scotland and for export.

 6. Better information on household energy use and its carbon emissions for consumers.

-Homeowners need clear advice and information if they are to successfully cut emissions, reduce fuel use and stay warmer.
-A national advice service is provided by the Energy Saving Scotland advice centres managed by the Energy Saving Trust and there are also some other local advice centres managed by local authorities or charities.
-An enhanced role for these services will be critical in raising awareness, providing comprehensive advice and support to householders on funding and installation of energy efficiency and microgeneration improvements.
+Homeowners need clear advice and information if they are to successfully cut emissions, reduce energy use and stay warmer.
+There is a national advice service funded by the Scottish Government and other local advice centres managed by local authorities or charities.
+An enhanced role for these services will be critical in raising awareness, providing trusted, comprehensive advice and support to householders on funding, installation and use of energy efficiency and microgeneration improvements.

 7. Better energy performance data on existing housing.

-Improve the quality and comparability of data sources on the energy performance of existing homes, with a focus on the Energy Saving Trust’s Home Energy Efficiency Database as the main tool for monitoring progress and targeting resources.
-Establish more ‘triggers’ for EPCs to aid the population of a database for the whole housing stock – for example, when properties are remortgaged, new tenancy agreements made, and planning permission sought.
+Improve the quality and comparability of data sources on the energy performance of existing homes, with a focus on the national Home Energy Efficiency Database as the main tool for monitoring progress and targeting resources.
+Improve the underpinning methodology and quality assurance of EPCs so they are more accurate and robust.
+Establish more ‘triggers’ for EPCs to aid the population of a database for the whole housing stock – for example, when properties are re-mortgaged, new tenancy agreements made, and planning permission sought.

 8. Reliable quality control and up-skilling on low and zero-carbon technologies.